zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 to schedules are needed or where integration with web-based or cloud-native systems is a priority.

 CORECONF provides a lightweight, stateless method for managing small network devices where saving bytes to transport a message is very important.
-CORECONF uses CoAP{{?RFC7252}} methods to access structured data defined in YANG which is a complementary to RESTCONF.
+CORECONF uses CoAP{{?RFC7252}} methods to access structured data defined in YANG, which is a complementary to RESTCONF.
 Unlike RESTCONF, many CORECONF design decisions are motivated by minimizing the message size.
 Therefore, CORECONF is advantageous in networks with constrained devices and very limited transmission bandwidth, especially in IoT devices that already deployed CoAP.